|

 whose most enduring songs were so well crafted that they have never really

 gone away.
-At the same time, Loggins & Messina find themselves in
+At the same time, Loggins & Messina find themselves rebuilding

-the moving process of healing a personal connection fractured long ago.
+the personal connection that was lost long ago.

 “This is less about a musical reunion and more